phantom-ascii/ae_axis/README.md

-# GenesisX
+# ae_axis
+> (previously know as GenesisX)
 [![License: CERN-OHL-S-2.0](https://img.shields.io/badge/License-CERN--OHL--S--2.0-blue.svg)](LICENSE)
 > **License:** CERN-OHL-S-2.0
 > **Author:** phantom-ascii (Year 10 Maker)
 > **Project Goal:** Build an open-source 2-in-1 Linux laptop completely from scratch (custom motherboard, chassis, cooling, keyboard, power system, and firmware).
 ---
 ## Overview
-GenesisX is an open-source 2-in-1 Linux laptop designed from scratch.
+ae_axis is an open-source 2-in-1 Linux laptop designed from scratch.
 Instead of just putting existing parts together into an off-the-shelf shell, the goal is to engineer a proper, high-performance laptop.
 The core compute platform is powered by the LattePanda Mu Ultra (Intel Lunar Lake Core Ultra 5/7 module), offering desktop-class x86 performance, incredible integrated graphics (Intel Arc), and an integrated NPU, all while sharing the same compact 69.6 × 60 mm form factor.
 > *"So many of our dreams at first seem impossible, then they seem improbable, and then, when we summon the will, they soon become inevitable."* — Christopher Reeve
 > As a maker, my guiding philosophy for GenesisX is simple: **attain the unattainable.** Building a custom 2-in-1 Linux laptop from scratch with desktop-class performance is meant to push past what feels comfortable and turn an impossible blueprint into working open-source hardware.
 ---